danielbodnar/awesome-stars/README.md

 ## framework

+- [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Build scalable web apps with minimum code by defining authorization and validation rules inside the data schema that closer to the database
 - [niieani/bash-oo-framework](https://github.com/niieani/bash-oo-framework) - Bash Infinity is a modern standard library / framework / boilerplate for Bash
 - [mdbetancourt/soly](https://github.com/mdbetancourt/soly) - Powerful framework for building command-line apps with typescript.
 - [mapbox/assembly](https://github.com/mapbox/assembly) - Making the hard parts of designing for the web easy.